Table of contents

 Main differences

-The LFS asks people whether they had left a job in the three months prior to interview and if so, why; answer categories include “made redundant” and “took voluntary redundancy”.
-The LFS estimates are based on interviews that take place across a three-month period, each asking about the previous three months (therefore, a recorded redundancy in the LFS would have happened somewhere between three and six months ago).
+The LFS asks people whether they had left a job in the three months prior to interview and if so, why.
+Answer categories in this survey include "made redundant" and "took voluntary redundancy".
+The LFS estimates are based on interviews that take place across a three-month period, each asking about the previous three months (therefore, a recorded redundancy in the LFS would have happened somewhere between three and five months ago).
 Therefore, there is a lag between when redundancies occur and when they are reflected in the survey estimates.
+These data cover the United Kingdom (UK).

 Comparison of latest data

-As the LFS data are presented on a quarterly basis, the HR1 data have been aggregated to rolling quarters for comparability, as shown in Figure 14.
-Over time, the two sources have followed a similar trend, with the LFS series slightly lagged.
-However, the HR1 series show some peaks in proposed redundancies that have not followed through into the LFS redundancies series.
-Since the start of the pandemic in 2020, both series are showing increases.
+As the LFS asks a respondent if they were made redundant in the last three-months, our weekly HR1 data have been aggregated to three-monthly periods for comparability, as shown in Figure 15.
+Over time, the two sources have followed a similar trend, with the LFS series slightly lagged and both displaying record low redundancies in December 2021.

-Figure 14: LFS redundancies and HR1 intentions data generally follow the same trend over the time series
+Figure 15: LFS redundancies and HR1 potential redundancies data generally follow the same trend over the time series

-Download this chart Figure 14: LFS redundancies and HR1 intentions data generally follow the same trend over the time series
+Download this chart Figure 15: LFS redundancies and HR1 potential redundancies data generally follow the same trend over the time series

 Image .csv .xlsSummary